-But someone has tried to predict Indian Property Bubble – from Wikipedia “Economists have expressed opinion that the property market in Indian cities is in bubble-state and is expected to burst by November 2014.”
+But someone has tried to predict the Indian Property Bubble – from Wikipedia “Economists have expressed the opinion that the property market in Indian cities is in bubble-state and is expected to burst by November 2014.”

 Another Story “India’s property prices- now falling, in real terms”

 Recently, Indian property price increases have slowed sharply.
 Of the 15 major Indian cities covered by the NHB Residex, nominal house prices rose in 9 cities and fell in 6 cities during the year to end-June 2012.
 However, when adjusted for inflation, house prices fell in more cities (11 cities) than rose (4 cities).

 This means that every property or real estate piece does not grow at the phenomenal rate, if you see in Mumbai & Bengaluru the prices have almost stabilized.
 And “stabilization” for real estate developer means a recession because he is not making more number of deals.
 Also an indicator to check is demand vs supply phenomenon in the city.
 If a city is already flooded with projects in city center vicinity, why will someone plan to live in suburbs?
 So if demand is met, the oversupply will crash the price.
 Just read somewhere that 65% of the properties in Delhi NCR & 35% properties in Mumbai are in hands of speculators.
 Does that indicate something – no because no one can predict size of bubble. (even if its there) Check real estate bubble 2021 burst of US & Japan.

 Big Myth: In India Property Price will never come down – will discuss this in next post.